How is Birthright Israel making its health and safety decisions?

 Can I extend my flight and stay in Israel after my trip is over?

-You will probably be able to extend your flight through the airline company.
+If you have been fully vaccinated within 6 months* of your arrival to Israel, you will be able to extend your flight through the airline company.
 Keep in mind that if you are not planning to return with your group on the same flight you must make your changes before the conclusion of the trip and before the group return date.
 You will be responsible for your own PCR test prior to returning to the US.
+If you are found positive for Covid within your extension period, you will be responsible for your own quarantine arrangements.
+Note that traveling to other countries after the trip is not permitted this season because the permit for entering Israel is only for one entry.
+Participants with Israeli passport do not need a permit, so they can travel.